 On 6 December 2022, the European Council, Parliament and Commission agreed on a preliminary deal to adopt the deforestation-free regulation.
 This is a first of its kind law that tackles deforestation caused by consumption, including key agricultural commodities that are the main drivers of forest loss: cattle, cocoa, coffee, oil palm, rubber, soya, wood and derived products (such as leather).

-Under the legislation, companies will be required to issue a due diligence statement verifying that goods they import into the EU do not originate from deforested land and have not led to forest degradation anywhere in the world after 31 December 2020.
+Under the legislation, companies will be required to issue a due diligence statement verifying that the goods they import into the EU do not originate from deforested land and have not led to forest degradation anywhere in the world after 31 December 2020.
 Commodities will be benchmarked to ascertain the risk of the product being linked to deforestation (high, standard or low), with the benchmarking system to be updated periodically to reflect changes in production patterns.
 However, financial institutions that lend to commodity producers are currently excluded from its scope.